 Over the summer of 2017/2018 my Igloo tomato has already produced a flush of 242 tomatoes and has started to put out a few more branches and has started to flower again.
 We lost some tomatoes to insects and birds (and the kids probably picked some that I didn’t know about) so I have not included them in the count.

 I didn’t weigh each fruit, but if the average weight is 45 grams this represents a harvest of 10.89 kg of tomatoes from one Igloo tomato plant so far.
-This is excellent when you consider that the plant took up a small amount of space and was well under 2 feet tall.
+This is excellent when you consider that the plant took up a small amount of space and was around 1 foot tall.